drpheltright/big-time.cljs/markdown/about.md

 # About Big Time

-Built this client side app to learn a me some ClojureScript.
+Built this client side app to learn me some ClojureScript.

 Hello world :)